 They can also include provisions wherein the employee agrees not to work for the employer’s competitors or to solicit the employer’s customers for a specific period of time.

-Noncompete agreements can also be used in contracts between a buyer and a seller in the purchase of an ongoing business.
+You can also find non-compete agreements in contracts.
+They occur between a buyer and a seller during a business purchase.
 The buyer will request a non-compete agreement to prevent the seller from starting a competing business, immediately after the sale.

 Requirements:

 The party seeking enforcement for the agreement (usually the employer) carries the initial burden to plead and prove that the non-compete provision or contract is reasonably necessary to protect a legitimate business interest.
-If this is established, the opposing party (usually the employee) must then demonstrate that the restriction is overbroad, overlong, or otherwise not reasonably necessary to protect the established legitimate business interest.
+Once established, the opposing party, usually the employee, must show the restriction’s excessive breadth or length.
+Alternatively, they must prove it’s unnecessary to protect the legitimate business interest.

 What’s a legitimate business interest?